HwWobbe/Wip-Main/README.md

       * could this be used as part of a Render/Edit Rinse/Repeat loop?
 * Can GitHub outputs be
   * rendered as PDFs?
   * saved as Word docs that can be processed further by others?
+    * AI styling should reduce the need for realAssistants

 * experiment with:
   * the 'Code' sidebar control